subtlepseudonym/beer/README.md

 - Permissions for `/sys/class/gpio/gpioX` are not set correctly
 	- They should be `root:gpio`, but are `root:root`
 	- The workaround for this is included in the command above by mounting `/sys/devices/platform/...`
-- Flow meter pins are not correctly detached from
+- Flow meter pins are not correctly detached on shutdown
 	- For example, using pin 14, `/sys/class/gpio/gpio14` will persist after the container has been stopped
 	- Current workarounds:
 		- run outside of a docker container